Frequently Asked Questions

 Note: Prerequisites are only required for the Certificate of Proficiency and Associate of Applied Science degree.

-New students are admitted to the Massage Therapy program each fall semester; however, applications are accepted throughout the entire year.
+New students are admitted to the Massage Therapy program each fall semester; however, applications are accepted beginning in January and close at the end of July each year.

-Your application file should be started as soon as possible so that you can begin required submitting paperwork and documents.
+Your application file should be started as soon as possible so that you can begin submitting the required paperwork and documents.
 All paperwork does not need to be submitted at once – please submit forms and documents as you complete them.

 Financial assistance is available in the form of scholarships, grants, loans and part-time employment.
 Veterans may qualify for VA assistance.
 More information on financial aid can be obtained by contacting the Financial Aid Office at 1-800-954-8742 or firstname.lastname@example.org.